Do you suffer from Screen Slump or Tech Neck.

-Whether on the bus, train or ferry you see people every day slouched over their smart phones and tablets.
+Whether on the bus, train or ferry you see people every day slumped over their smart phones and tablets.
 This adds even more stress to the over worked and over stretched muscles and joints of the neck, upper back, lower back and hips.

 I have often wondered why we take the approach of holding these devices so far away from the area of the body that we need to view them, the eyes.